 - Book covers

 Any design meant for professional printing usually requires bleed.
+These projects are also essential when building a graphic design portfolio with no experience.

 Standard Bleed Size in Graphic Design